davidatrus/connect4game/README.md

 - `GameMenu.js`

 💡 **Why:**
-To support every kind of player — solo, local, and online.
+To support every kind of player: solo, local, and online.

 ---